News, Events, and Webinars

 Maysa Akbar, PhD, ABPP, Lynn Bufka, PhD, and Tyler Bradstreet, MS, MA, provide an overview on preparing for licensure and license mobility, the importance of billing and reimbursement rates, and common legal and regulatory issues that come up in professional practice.

 Antonio Puente, PhD, Neil Pliskin, PhD, and Diane Pedulla, JD, discuss upcoming changes to the Psychological and Neuropsychological Testing Codes.

 Quality reporting: Measuring outcomes, reporting data, and the Mental and Behavioral Health Registry (MBHR)

-Vaile Wright, PhD and Diane Pedulla, JD introduce a new tool that will allow practitioners to track quality outcomes and report MIPS from one centralized location.
+Vaile Wright, PhD, and Diane Pedulla, JD, introduce a new tool that will allow practitioners to track quality outcomes and report MIPS from a centralized location.